In this Guide

 - Look for precision instruments, including tactical, lockable adjustment turrets.
 These turrets should be exposed, and matched to the reticle with mil-dot or MOA markings.

-- We especially like FFP (first focal plane) reticles, since they stay the same size no matter what zoom level you’re at.
+- We especially like SFP (second focal plane) reticles, since they stay the same size no matter what zoom level you’re at.
+Reticles on the first focal plane get larger and smaller depending on your settings, and that’s harder for your eyes to adjust to in the moment.

 - Another great feature is an etched-in reticle.
 Most reticle issues come when a crosshair comes loose from the glass.
+That’s particularly common when you’re using a sniper scope on a big gun.
 With an etched lens, this is impossible, and a non-issue.

 - Look for high power ranges, starting at 5-6X instead of 3-4X, and going upwards of 16-18X.
 These higher-end lenses will help you make precise shots past 1,000 yards, where a 12X isn’t much use at all.